 EXHIBITED ON DEMAND

 Every owner, upon receipt of registration evidence, shall write his signature thereon in a space provided.
 Every such registration evidence or duplicates thereof validated by the division shall be exhibited upon demand of any police officer.

+A person charged with violating the provisions of this section shall not be convicted if the person produces, in court, evidence of a signed registration valid at the time of issuance of the citation.
 (66-3-13 NMSA 1978)

 12-10-6 MANDATORY FINANCIAL RESPONSIBILITY.

-A. No owner shall permit the operation of an uninsured motor vehicle, or a motor vehicle for which evidence of financial responsibility as was affirmed to the department is not currently valid, upon the streets or highways of New Mexico unless the vehicle is specifically exempted from the provisions of the Mandatory Financial Responsibility Act [66-5-201 to 66-5-239 NMSA 1978].
+A. No owner shall permit the operation of an uninsured motor vehicle, or a motor vehicle for which evidence of financial responsibility as was affirmed to the department is not currently valid, upon the streets or highways of New Mexico unless the vehicle is specifically exempted from the provisions of the Mandatory Financial Responsibility Act.

 B. No person shall drive an uninsured motor vehicle, or a motor vehicle for which evidence of financial responsibility as was affirmed to the department is not currently valid, upon the streets or highways of New Mexico unless he is specifically exempted from the provisions of the Mandatory Financial Responsibility Act.

-C. For the purposes of the Mandatory Financial Responsibility Act, “uninsured motor vehicle” means a motor vehicle for which a motor vehicle insurance policy meeting the requirements of the laws of New Mexico and of the secretary is not in effect or a surety bond or evidence of a sufficient cash deposit with the state treasurer.
+C. For the purposes of the Mandatory Financial Responsibility Act, “uninsured motor vehicle” means a motor vehicle for which a motor vehicle insurance policy meeting the requirements of the laws of New Mexico and of the secretary, or a surety bond or evidence of a sufficient cash deposit with the state treasurer, is not in effect.
 (66-5-205 NMSA 1978)

 D. When financial responsibility is satisfied through coverage under a motor vehicle insurance policy, the owner’s or operator’s carrying of evidence in print or accessible through a portable electronic device is acceptable.
 An owner or operator of a vehicle who provides evidence of financial responsibility through a portable electronic device.